 Recently, some companies have been shifting much of their workforce into remote positions, and often, customer service jobs fit the bill for this type of change.
 Customer experience is very important, and businesses want to know that their clients are receiving great help.

-For this role, you'll likely answer telephones, book appointments, help clients, and do administrative tasks.
-It can be one of the best work from home jobs for women with kids at home.
+For this role, you’ll likely answer telephones, book appointments, help clients, and do administrative tasks.
+It can be one of the best work from home jobs to do with kids at home.

 If you’re really ambitious, you can establish your own Customer Service company that hires other customer service representatives.
 Hire your employees out to organizations looking to ramp up their customer service teams.